Kimmuie/Robot-Arm/README.md

 This project is created in a computer and robotics class as the final project of grade 11, semester 2.
 It involves using Arduino for control, designing structures using Onshape, and then 3D printing the designs.

+**Component List**
+- Servo Motor 4 pcs
+- Variable Resistor 4 pcs
+- Plastic Structure 6 pcs
+- Arduino Uno

 And here is what the project looks like.
 I have uploaded a video on YouTube, and the link is provided below.
 [Testing Preview Here](https://youtube.com/shorts/vR_VhIOKlVw)